panoskorovesis/gap-text2sql/README.md

 ## Results

-The results are in the directory [inference-results](https://github.com/C4AI/gap-text2sql/tree/main/mrat-sql-gap/inference-results).
+All intermediate files of the results are in the directory [inference-results](https://github.com/C4AI/gap-text2sql/tree/main/mrat-sql-gap/inference-results).

 ## Security